manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 # **1. rUBot_Tutorial_ws**

 First of all we will learn how to install the ROS Noetic in your computer from a Docker utility.
+This is the best usefull way to work with ROS.

 ## **1. ROS Installation & Tools**